 The police detained Omaima for questioning, which lasted all that Sunday night.

-Meanwhile, Bill was reported as missing when he didn’t show up to work on the Monday following the Thanksgiving holiday.
+Meanwhile, Bill was reported missing after he didn’t show up to work on the Monday following the Thanksgiving holiday.
 Swanson told police the last time she saw him was just before he left on the Wednesday before the long weekend.

 However, much of Mr. Nelson’s body was still missing.
-During the later trial, one officer described it as “about 130 pounds.”
+During the later trial, Pawloski described it as “about 130 pounds.”

-“We’re missing about 130 pounds of Bill,” the Assistant District Attorney said.
+“We’re missing about 130 pounds of Bill,” Pawloski said, according to the Los Angeles Times in 1992.
 “You know where he might have gone?”

-Mooney also said that Nelson had been involved in other abusive relationships and a result had long been suffering from battered woman syndrome.
+Mooney also said that Nelson had been involved in other abusive relationships and as a result, had long been suffering from battered woman syndrome.
 The condition took a psychological toll on her, ultimately leading to the November 1991 killing.

 Nelson had told authorities she was under severe stress because her husband was physically and sexually abusive.
-She was given a psychological evaluation, which revealed that she was suffering from post-traumatic stress disorder (PTSD).
+She was given a psychological evaluation, revealing that she suffered from post-traumatic stress disorder.

 The prosecution, on the other hand, said that Nelson had other motives.
-They believed she was plotting to steal from her husband and that she had a history of using her sexuality to con older men into giving her things like drugs and money.
+They believed she was plotting to steal from her husband and that she had a history of using her sexuality to con older men for their money.

 In January 1993, Omaima Nelson was convicted of second-degree murder and sentenced to 28 years to life at the Central California Women’s facility in Chowchilla.

-Nelson was first eligible for parole in 2006 but was denied, as she was found to be “unpredictable and a serious threat to public safety.”
+Omaima Nelson was first eligible for parole in 2006 but was denied, as she was found to be an unpredictable threat to public safety.

-She remarried while she was in prison – this time to a man in his 70s, who died before her second bid for parole in 2011.
+She remarried while in prison – this time to a man in his 70s, who died before her second bid for parole in 2011.

 After a five-and-half-hour hearing, she was denied once again.

-At the parole hearing, Nelson said she was a changed person who had “looked for love in all the wrong places” but now, she said, “I have a strong desire to help others.”
+The Los Angeles Times reported that at her parole hearing, Nelson said she was a changed person who had “looked for love in all the wrong places,” but now, she said, “I have a strong desire to help others.”